 Despite nearly being the ultimate video game, there are a few sour notes in the overall SM formula.
 First off, fuck the fanservice at the end as a reward.
 Samus in-game is such a different persona than the unarmored titillation Nintendo decided to throw in there in homage to the original that I can’t unite these two visions.
 It’s a narrative dissonance that frustrates me to no end.
 So I will simply say that my Samus is the bad ass pirate killing bounty hunter fully donned in her Power Suit, and leave it at that.
 And while Samus is sublime to move around, wall jumping is a tad too touchy.
 I wish they implemented something like Sunsoft’s Batman, where it’s very clear to delineate the animation and springing point for the Caped Crusader’s next leap.
 Here, it can be incredibly finicky to manipulate.
 But hey!
 That’s all I’ve got on negatives.
 Otherwise, unquestionably Nintendo’s shining moment.

-Here we are, in the top 3 at last.
-We’re down to the three games that have left the greatest imprint on my psyche; ones I have devoted multiple playthroughs to, absolutely embrace as the definitive examples of their respective genres, and games I can barely fault at all.
+This is the last of the three games that have left the greatest imprint on my psyche; ones I have devoted multiple playthroughs to, absolutely embrace as the definitive examples of their respective genres, and games I can barely fault at all.
 Like Chrono Trigger, the best RPG ever made.
 And it really shouldn’t be a surprise, as it is the culmination of two powerhouses of the genre: Yuji Horii and Hironobu Sakaguchi, the founders of Dragon Quest and Final Fantasy, respectively, titan franchises even in the 16-bit era, and their combined talent made for one hell of a ride.

 Uniting stellar sprite work, a top-notch soundtrack by Yasunori Mitsuda (with a few tracks from FF alum Nobuo Uematsu), and building a spectacular cast (designed by Akira Toriyama), CT just overflows with quality from a visual/aural perspective.
 Plus it has a rich blend of exploration, one of the better map transitions from overworlds to specific locations in any game, and the best battle engine in a RPG in my opinion.
 Bar none, just everything clicks.
 And no random battles.
 Bosses are epic, enemies are clever, and combat just feels GOOD.
 And there’s a plethora of sidequests to do that aren’t tedious or wasteful, AND a bevy of endings for the dedicated player to New Game Plus for.
 And yes, this game pioneered that wonderful game mode so you can replay it breezily.
 Just about every checkmark was achieved with this game.